Blighter Adds Radar Target Tracker to BlighterNexus Hub

 Email: [email protected]

-Blighter’s Smart E-scan Radars Deployed to Protect Oil Facilities in Petro-piracy Hotspot
+Blighter’s Smart Radars Deployed to Protect Oil Facilities

 Blighter’s C400 series radars have been proven to be highly effective in targeting the growing problem of piracy.
 It is estimated that the illegal black market for stolen oil is worth over US$1 billion.
 The radars in Equatorial Guinea are now fully operational following system configuration and training.